Subscribe

 Those are tactical questions stemming from the immediate problem, but then there’s even more interesting strategic questions:

 This last line of questioning is exactly how Smart Bear came to be a company about peer code review and not “version control data mining.”
-If I hadn’t paid attention attention to these meta-questions, you wouldn’t be reading this right now.
+If I hadn’t paid attention to these meta-questions, you wouldn’t be reading this right now.
 Yes, it’s that critical.

 To answer these you have to go back and forth with customers to hack into the root cause.
 You have to see hundreds of emails so you get a gut-feel for what customers are experiencing—something you can’t get from a Incident Summary Report or some-such automation.